Equality & Diversity

 All staff must be aware of the Single Equality Scheme and the operational plan and be guided by its principles in their teaching and interactions with all stakeholders at the Sixth Form, understanding how their respective role(s) contribute to the Sixth Form’s wider E&D strategy.

 Reviewing and Monitoring Equality and Diversity

-The Equality and Diversity Plan will be reviewed annually against the College’s SAR action plan, reviewing relevant data and stakeholder voice input.
+The Equality and Diversity Plan will be reviewed annually against the Sixth Form’s SAR action plan, reviewing relevant data and stakeholder voice input.
 Reports on progress will be submitted to the Governing Body.
 Changes may be made in the interim in response to organisational changes, legislative changes or other factors necessitating review.